threethan/XCX-Cut-Content-Mod/README.md

 ## Restored Multiguns
 Normally, only the Delta Bliss is obtainable, but there exists a whole line of multiguns
 - The delta bliss and lower tiers can be bought in the shop under 'Psycho Launchers' section.
-(They replace the "Thwippers" which aren't very good and are still dropped by enemies)
+(They replace the "Sabotuers" which aren't very good and are still dropped by enemies.
+All are made by the AM Factory 1.21, and as such will not show up until it is unlocked.)
 - The Cosmic Bliss (second highest tier) can be dropped by [Chantai the Insect Maiden](https://frontiernav.jahed.dev/explore/xenoblade-chronicles-x/visualisations/maps/entities/peKVDbOU3) (50% chance instead of the Signature Glaive)
 - The Nebulan Bliss (highest tier) can be dropped by [Sharnaak the Technician](https://frontiernav.jahed.dev/explore/xenoblade-chronicles-x/visualisations/maps/entities/erAr5dOd) (50% chance instead of the Signature Glaive)